abbguslof/TokenPassWhitelist/README.md

    - **Forward Port:** `5000` (or your configured plugin port).
 4. Save and ensure SSL is enabled.

+> 💡 **Tip for Single Domain Setups:** Nginx Proxy Manager only handles web traffic (ports 80/443).
+To make the Minecraft server work on the same domain, simply go to your router/firewall and **Port Forward 25565 directly to your Velocity proxy IP**.
+NPM and Velocity will live happily side-by-side using the same domain!

 #### Option B: Traefik (Docker Compose)
 If you run your frontend and proxy in Docker, add these labels to your frontend container:
 ```yaml